 The study’s authors suggest limiting heel height as well as the use of padding at the ball of the foot can significantly reduce discomfort and risk of injury to the metatarsal heads.

-Newton Running Performance Racers have a 2 mm drop from heel to toe, the Performance Trainers are 3 mm and Guidance Trainers (Sir and Lady Isaac) are 5 mm.
+Newton Running has models that vary from zero drop to a 6mm drop.
 The typical running shoe has a heel lift of a 1/2 inch or more.
 You do the math.